 - COMM 611 Rhetoric & Hermeneutics

-Each area of emphasis consists of two or three courses beyond the Core.
-Students elect courses in two of the four areas that will best prepare them to achieve their personal and vocational goals.
+Each area of emphasis consists of three courses beyond the Core.
+Students elect courses in two of the three areas that will best prepare them to achieve their personal and vocational goals.

 - COMM 614 Rhetoric & Philosophy of Crisis Management